shenzhen-nagoya/shenzhen-nagoya.github.io/2023/index.md

 Abstract:
 The notion of center plays a key role in the study of topological order.
 In this talk I will introduce the center functor in the context of seperable $$n$$-categories.
 Then I will talk about some generalizations and applications in condensation theory.

+### Shinichiroh Matuso (Nagoya University) {#matsuo}

+### Hao Xu () {#xu}

+Title: From group cohomology to topological quantum invariants

+Abstract: Group cohomology, a powerful mathematical tool rooted in homological algebra, provides a unique perspective for studying symmetries and invariants associated with groups.
+By analyzing the cocycles and coboundaries that characterize group extensions, one can unveil subtle properties of symmetry which arises naturally in condensed matter physics, gauge theories and quantum informations.
+Topological invariants, often realized as robust quantities insensitive to continuous deformations, have recently revolutionized our understanding of topological phases of matter and quantum field theories.
+The talk will explore how group cohomology seamlessly generalized to the language of higher fusion categories, unveiling the elegant mathematics underlying phenomena such as fractional quantum Hall states.

 ### Ryo Hayami (Nagoya University) {#hayami}